gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

   :samp:`--RTS={rts-path}`
     Specifies the default location of the runtime library.
 Same meaning as the equivalent ``gnatmake`` flag (:ref:`Switches_for_gnatmake`).

+  .. index:: -U (gnatelim)

+  :samp:`-U`
+    Process all the sources from the argument project.
+If no project file is specified, this option has no effect.
+If this option is used with the project file, ``gnatelim`` does not require the preliminary build of the argument main subprogram.

   .. index:: -files (gnatelim)